pkowalsk1/pathfinding-algorithms/README.md

 ## Results

+The primary objective of this task is to implement an optimal pathfinding algorithm.
+However, to reduce execution time, a near-optimal upgrade is available.
+When enabled, the algorithm will bypass previously checked nodes, significantly reducing computation time.
+However, this does not guarantee an optimal solution as the algorithm will cease to explore other paths once it finds a path to the goal.
+The resulting solution will be near-optimal at worst, but generally satisfactory.

 | Method                          | Execution Time (ms) | Nodes Inspected | Result File                                                                               |
 | ------------------------------- | ------------------- | --------------- | ----------------------------------------------------------------------------------------- |
 | Euclidean Optimal Solution      | 38557               | 4634297         | [its_euclidean_optimal_solution.pgm](./docs/its_euclidean_optimal_solution.pgm)           |